nats-io/nats-architecture-and-design/adr/ADR-43.md

 The TTL may not exceed the Stream MaxAge.
 The shortest allowed TTL would be 1 second.
 When no specific TTL is given the MaxAge will apply.

-Setting the header `Nats-No-Expire` to `1` will result in a message that will never be expired.
+Setting the header `Nats-TTL` to `never` will result in a message that will never be expired.

 A TTL of zero will be ignored, any other unparsable value will result in a error reported in the Pub Ack and the message being discarded.